gares/iris/docs/proof_mode.md

   with Coq 8.11, and can be installed with opam; see [iris/string-ident](https://gitlab.mpi-sws.org/iris/string-ident) for details.
 - `%` : move the hypothesis to the pure Coq context (anonymously).
-Note that if `%` is followed by a string, and not another token, a space is needed.
+Note that if `%` is followed by an identifier, and not another token, a space is needed to disambiguate from `%H` above.
 - `->` and `<-` : rewrite using a pure Coq equality
 - `# ipat` : move the hypothesis into the intuitionistic context.
 The tactic will fail if the hypothesis is not intuitionistic.
 On success, the tactic will